bitzhangcy/bitzhangcy.github.io/index.md

 **<font color='red'>[Highlight]</font> I am seeking Ph.D. students who share similar research interests to mine.
 If you are interested in potential collaboration, kindly reach out to me!**

 - **January, 2024 - Present:** Ph.D.
 Student in Computer Science
-    - School of Engineering and Information Technology
+    - School of System and Computing
     - University of New South Wales, Canberra, Australia
 - **September, 2020 - June, 2023:** Master of Engineering in Control Science and Engineering
     - School of Automation Science and Electrical Engineering